A downloadable asset pack

 • A custom camera system which features direct control, object following with basic camera shake effects, manually controlled on-rail sequences, and automatic on-rail sequences with unique effects

-• Support for resolutions up to 1920x1080 (I don't own a 4K or Ultrawide monitor, sorry), as well as a native resolution matching system that can detect when a player changes their monitor
+• Support for resolutions up to 1920x1080 (I don't own a 4K or Ultrawide monitor, sorry), as well as a native resolution matching system that can detect when a player is running the game on a smaller or larger sized monitor than they originally were

 Amateurish stuff cobbled together from a series of tutorials (listed below) overall, but since I'm going to be using this as the basis for my projects going forward, I figured I'd share it.